VortexViking/neofetchrevived/README.md

+# This is a forked clone of the original repo.
+This is not inteneded to stela the authors work.
+The is just a public archive.
+Download No. 1

 Neofetch is a command-line system information tool written in `bash 3.2+`.
 Neofetch displays information about your operating system, software and hardware in an aesthetic and visually pleasing way.